Joel-hou/SmartInspector/02_doctor_configuration/monitor/zabbix/zabbix_monitor_NIC_status.md

 - Application: Network Interfaces

 Make the item we added is enabled, you can navigate to Monitoring and then Latest data to see the data that supposed to be monitored

+## Reference
+> See https://stackoverflow.com/questions/17716431/how-to-monitor-network-card-link-status-in-zabbix for more details.